How to Trade Cryptocurrency for Sustainable Profits in 2022

 When trading crypto, a trader can eradicate the obscurity of transactions.
 As opposed to performing a transaction via a central server, the crypto network utilizes a system of peer-to-peer transactions that foster transparency.
 That means when a trader bought or sold a cryptocurrency, the transaction will be recorded to a shared digital ledger (blockchain) that is immutable.
 It’s completely automated, and it also cuts down on operational inefficiencies significantly.

 The advent of blockchain has evolved for further diversification and innovation that’ll only benefit the crypto community.
 What differentiates CeFi from DeFi is the transferability of risks.
 A CeFi user can be assured of the escrowed funds.
 While DeFi boasts of its independence by adhering to the protocols and autonomous controls.
-For example, the decentralized exchanges (Decentralise Exchange (DEX) is a crypto exchange platform that is built upon blockchain technology and negates the need ...) builds their structure through the peer-to-peer marketplace on blockchain to allow traders to be the custodian of their funds.
+For example, decentralized exchanges (DEX) builds their structure through the peer-to-peer marketplace on blockchain to allow traders to be the custodian of their funds.

 Discern the factors of Cryptocurrency Market Movement